Writing community slang, phrases and acronyms

 - Hybrid author: An author who is published both traditionally and independently.

 - ISBN or ISBN-13: International Standard Book Number.
 Usually found on a book’s barcode.
 They identify a book product.
-They’re helpful for booksellers, librarians, publishers, etc.
+They’re helpful for booksellers, librarians, and publishers.

 - HC: Hardcover.